MathisBD/mathisbd.github.io/src/index.md

 # News

 - I started an internship with [Yannick Forster][yannick-forster] in September 2024, working on metaprogramming in proof assistants based on dependent type theory.
 - From March to August 2024 I did my Master's internship with [Benjamin Werner][benjamin-werner].
-We worked on [Actema][actema-website], a graphical user interface for Coq based on a drag-and-drop formalism.
+We worked on Actema ([try it][actema-website] !), a graphical user interface for Coq based on a drag-and-drop formalism.
 Take a look at [this paper][actema-paper] for more details on Actema.

 [ens]: https://www.ens.psl.eu/
 [inria]: https://en.wikipedia.org/wiki/French_Institute_for_Research_in_Computer_Science_and_Automation